cybertraining-dsc/fa20-523-307/project/project.md

 * Week 9 - Week 10: Clean and preprocess the data needed for the project
 * Week 10 - Week 11: Research what methods that should be used
 * Week 11 - Week 13: Preform sentiment analysis to find features and see if any correlation exists
-* Week 13 - Week 16: Build out NLP model

 ## 8. Conclusion